Dining philosophers problem: Dijkstra's solution

-Dijkstra's solution uses one mutex, one semaphore per philosopher and one state variable per philosopher.
+Dijkstra's solution negates resource holding; the philosophers atomically pick up both forks or wait, never holding exactly one fork outside of a critical section.
+To accomplish this, Dijkstra's solution uses one mutex, one semaphore per philosopher and one state variable per philosopher.
 This solution is more complex than the resource hierarchy solution.
-This is a C++20 version of Dijkstra's solution with Tanenbaum's changes:
+This is a C++20 version of Dijkstra's solution with changes by Andrew S. Tanenbaum: